 - Better socialize environment: I know that’s one of the biggest concerns for everyone.
 I love the idea of a mixed-age learning environment.
 Kids should not be limited to socializing with just their peers most of the time.
 There are so many amazing adults, teens, and elderly with different races, gender, and interests that my children can learn from.
 Homeschooling provides them more opportunities to have the courage and be interested in different ages and types of people from all over the world.
 That’s real social life.

-- A more well-balanced family life: I really can’t imagine my life like this: Get my three children ready to school, drop them off and pick them up from schools 5-6 days per week.
+- A more well-balanced family life for us: I really can’t imagine my life like this: Get my three children ready to school, drop them off and pick them up from schools 5-6 days per week.
 I can do chores, nurse and play with my youngest child, and prepare all the meals.
-In addition to helping my three kids finish all their homework and quizzes and texts daily, and even consider taking them to join some music or dance classes at the weekends or after school.
+In addition to helping my three kids finish all their homework and quizzes and texts daily, and even consider taking them to join some music or dance classes on the weekends or after school.

 This list can keep going, but these are my favorite reasons and benefits of homeschooling my children.